Hiring manager using outbound recruiting strategies on a laptop shifting through resumes

 Though inbound recruiting requires less ongoing labor and generally costs less, it also significantly limits your ability to reach passive candidates and compete for talent who are interviewing with multiple companies.
 The solution?
 Outbound recruiting.

-Whether you’re changing gears from a mainly inbound-focused strategy or you want to step up your existing investment into outbound recruiting, these strategies will help you find more, better-qualified candidates for tough-to-fill positions in a challenging labor market.
+Whether you’re changing gears from a mainly inbound-focused strategy or you want to step up your existing investment into outbound recruiting, these strategies will help you find more qualified candidates for tough-to-fill positions.

 Outbound Recruiting vs. Inbound Recruiting